-The legislation applies to relevant payments of dividends, royalties and interest to associated entities made on or after 1 April 2024.
-However, there are grandfathering provisions that apply to arrangements which were in place on or before 19 OCtober 2023.
-As a result, the new measures will not apply to any such grandfathered payments until 1 January 2025.
+The legislation applies to relevant payments of distributions, royalties and interest to associated entities made on or after 1 April 2024.
+Grandfathering provisions applied to arrangements which were in place on or before 19 October 2023.
+The new measures did not apply to such grandfathered payments until 1 January 2025.